 Why do the Riparian Photopoint Project?

-The program grew under succeeding riparian specialists to over 900 sites photographed by an outstanding group of volunteer photographers who enjoy regular visits to their stream sites.
+The program grew under succeeding riparian specialists, and a group called “Mothers for Clean Waters” led by Kathy Nelson, to over 900 sites photographed by an outstanding group of volunteer photographers who enjoy regular visits to their stream sites.

 Looking for Volunteers

-Photopoint season is from the beginning of April to the end of June.
+Photopoint season is from mid-April to the end of September.
 And we need volunteers!
 You don’t need a special camera, you can use your smart phone.
 You don’t need a GPS unit – most smart phones can have apps that will read out GPS coordinates.
 You don’t need a four-wheel drive vehicle (although you do need it for some sites).
 If you like to get out, or if you need a good excuse to get out – here’s your opportunity!